arinik2/coregistration/README.md

   5.1.
 Change the ".csv" file to be an ".xlsx" file.
 Open "metrics.m", adjust paths and run.

 6. Downsampling
-  5.1.
+  6.1.
 Change the ".csv" file to be an ".xlsx" file.
 Open "tilesFull.m", adjust paths and run.

+To visualize your metrics open "visual.m" adjust paths and run.